 Leveraging Older Articles

-You can write a new article that covers the same subject and in doing so liberally reference your old post (and perhaps how 4 years ago you highlighted the need for this change to be discussed further in the industry) you can take that opportunity to add a discussion about the new thinking and its prospective impact.
+You can write a new article that covers the same subject.
+In doing so reference your old post.
+Perhaps, the now 4 years ago post, highlighted the need for this change to get discussed further in the industry.
+You can take that opportunity to add a discussion about the new thinking and its prospective impact.
 According to Marko Saric older content is “an essential tool in your content toolbox is timeless content that you can reuse and re-purpose“.

 A blog may cover a similar topic many times during its lifetime and each provides an opportunity to gain readers by showcasing either contemporary or older articles.
-Truth is many ideas need time, patience, attention and nurture in order to come to fruition, the writer needs to revisit and refresh the idea, even if they are simply doing so to cause the idea to be discussed in advance of it being accepted as the standard.
-People rarely take a fresh idea seriously, it has to be recycled and regurgitated in order to gain traction.
-As a writer there isn’t any reason you can’t be a part of that process for your own new idea.
+Truth is many ideas need time, patience, attention and nurture to come to fruition.
+The writer needs to revisit and refresh the idea, even if they are simply doing so to cause the idea to be discussed in advance of it being accepted as the standard.
+People rarely take a fresh idea seriously.
+The idea needs recycling and regurgitating to gain traction.
+As a writer there isn’t any reason you can’t take part in that process, help grow your own new idea.

-The important thing to remember about timeless content is that it is as relevant in 3, 6, 12, 18, 36, or 72 months as it is today and may perhaps last a great deal longer.
-Timelessness of your writing is aided by the words you use, those quips like “hope you enjoyed the weekend” are unnecessary.
+The important thing to remember about timeless content is that it is as relevant in 3, 6, 12, 18, 36, or 72 months as it is today.
+It may perhaps last a great deal longer.
+The words you use helps the timelessness of your writing.
+Those quips like “hope you enjoyed the weekend” are unnecessary.